 1. It’s Not as Easy as It Seems

-Adding Google Analytics to your site without a plugin is not as easy as with a plugin.
-That’s because you’ll have to enter the tracking code in the header of your website.
-This means editing code, which can be a challenge for beginners.
+Adding Google Analytics to your site without a plugin is more involved than using a plugin.
+You’ll have to paste the tracking code into your site’s header, which means editing theme files — a real challenge if you’re not comfortable with code.

 2. You May Lose the Tracking Code

-If you decide to switch your website themes or upgrade your existing one, you will have to add the Analytics tracking code again to your new theme.
+If you switch themes or upgrade your existing one, you’ll have to add the tracking code all over again.

 3. You Miss Powerful Analytics Features

-Adding Google Analytics without a plugin means you’ll miss powerful features like media tracking, custom dimensions, file download tracking, affiliate tracking, form conversions, and outbound link clicks.
+Going without a plugin means skipping features like media tracking, custom dimensions, file download tracking, affiliate link tracking, form conversions, outbound link clicks, and more — all of which take significant effort to set up manually.

 So, what’s the best way to add Google Analytics to your WordPress site?